-Sale Event ID Number/Lot Number

-Site Location of the Property

-Federal Supply Class (FSC)

-National Item Identification Number (NIIN) or Local Stock Number (LSN)

-Item Name/Description

-Part Number

-Demilitarization Code

-Manufacturer and associated CAGE Code

-Quarantine Date

-Quantity

-Acquisition Value

-DTID

-Condition Code

-End Use of Item (if available)

-Photograph of Item (if available)
+Sale Event ID Number/Lot Number Site Location of the Property Federal Supply Class (FSC) National Item Identification Number (NIIN) or Local Stock Number (LSN) Item Name/Description Part Number Demilitarization Code Manufacturer and associated CAGE Code Quarantine Date Quantity Acquisition Value DTID Condition Code End Use of Item (if available) Photographs of all data plates, sides of the exterior and sides of the interior

+The Purchaser shall grant to Disposition Services the following royalty free, world-wide, nonexclusive, irrevocable government purpose license rights in the computer data base to be developed and maintained pursuant to IFB 21-069 at a cost to the purchaser, which requires the purchaser to develop and maintain a web-based application and provide access to the Agency personnel assigned to conduct the property review for use on this contract to determine and confirm sales eligibility.

-Section 5 - Handling Ozone Depleting Substances (ODS) Containing Personal Property -
+Section 4 - Handling Ozone Depleting Substances (ODS) Containing Personal Property -

-- (A) Scope and Applicability DLA Disposition Services reserves the right to determine the location(s) (to include Receipt In Place (RIP) locations) and volume when issuing property containing ODS and may vary the same as determined to be in the best interest of the Government. - (B) DLA Disposition Services Requirements Whenever DLA Disposition Services offers the Contractor small appliances or other ODS containing property that uses refrigerants, DLA Disposition Services will provide the Contractor a written statement attesting that the property either contains refrigerants or that the refrigerants have been removed.
-For property no longer containing refrigerants, DLA Disposition Services will also provide refrigerant recovery documentation in accordance with 40 CFR 82.156(f)(2). - (C) Contractor Requirements -When transferring ownership of the property to another party, the Contractor agrees to provide that party with a written statement that the property either (1) contains refrigerants, or (2) that the refrigerants have been removed; whichever is applicable.
-For property no longer containing refrigerants, the Contractor will also provide refrigerant recovery documentation in accordance with 40 CFR 82.156(f)(2).
-Contractor will keep records in accordance with 40 CFR 82.166.
+(A) Scope and Applicability - DLA Disposition Services reserves the right to determine the location(s) (to include Receipt-In-Place (RIP) locations) and volume when issuing property containing ODS and may vary the same as determined to be in the best interest of the Government.

+(B) DLA Disposition Services Requirements - Whenever DLA Disposition Services offers the Purchaser small appliances or other ODS containing property that uses refrigerants, DLA Disposition Services will provide the Purchaser a written statement attesting that the property either contains refrigerants or that the refrigerants have been removed.
+For property no longer containing refrigerants, DLA Disposition Services will also provide refrigerant recovery documentation in accordance with 40 CFR 82.156(f)(2).

+(C) Purchaser Requirements -When transferring ownership of the property to another party, the Purchaser agrees to provide that party with a written statement that the property either (1) contains refrigerants, or (2) that the refrigerants have been removed; whichever is applicable.
+For property no longer containing refrigerants, the Purchaser will also provide refrigerant recovery documentation in accordance with 40 CFR 82.156(f)(2).
+Purchaser will keep records in accordance with 40 CFR 82.166.
 Records will be made available to the Government upon request.